-Mainstreaming Non-Motorized Transportation
+Mainstreaming Non-motorized Transportation

-Bicyclists and pedestrians have the same origins and destinations as other transportation system users, and it is important for them to have safe and convenient access to jobs, services, recreation facilities, and neighborhoods.
+Bicyclists and pedestrians have the same origins and destinations as other transportation system users, and it is important for them to have safe and convenient access to airports, transit terminals and other intermodal facilities as well as to jobs, services, recreation facilities and neighborhoods.
 Federal surface transportation law places a strong emphasis on creating a seamless transportation system that all users can enjoy and use efficiently and safely.

 Current federal transportation policy is to increase non-motorized transportation to at least 15% of all trips and to simultaneously reduce the number of non-motorized users killed or injured in traffic crashes by at least 10%.
 This shift in policy has given tremendous flexibility to States and MPOs to fund bicycle and pedestrian improvements from a wide variety of programs.
 Virtually all the major transportation funding programs can be used for bicycle and pedestrian related projects.
 Specifically, States and MPOs are encouraged to:

-- 1. Include bicycle and pedestrian improvements as an incidental part of larger projects. - 2.
-Review and use the most appropriate funding source for a particular project and not rely primarily on transportation enhancements.
+1. Include bicycle and pedestrian improvements as an incidental part of larger projects.

+- 2. Review and use the most appropriate funding source for a particular project and not rely primarily on transportation enhancements.
 Many bicycle and pedestrian projects are more suitable for funding under the congestion mitigation and air quality improvement program or the surface transportation program. - 3.
-Exceed minimum design standards and requirements of transportation agencies and local communities to create safe, attractive, sustainable, accessible, and convenient bicycling and walking networks. - 4.
-Consider walking and bicycling as equals with other transportation modes.
+Transportation agencies and local communities should go beyond minimum design standards and requirements to create safe, attractive, sustainable, accessible, and convenient bicycling and walking networks. - 4.
+Considering walking and bicycling as equals with other transportation modes.
 Because of the benefits they provide, transportation agencies should give the same priority to walking and bicycling as is given to other transportation modes.
 Walking and bicycling should not be an afterthought in roadway design. - 5.
-Ensure that there are transportation choices for people of all ages and abilities, especially children.
+Ensuring that there are transportation choices for people of all ages and abilities, especially children.
 People who cannot or prefer not to drive should have safe and efficient transportation choices. - 6.
-Collect data on walking and biking trips and set mode share targets for walking and bicycling and track them over time. - 7.
-Improve non-motorized facilities during maintenance projects.
+Collecting data on walking and biking trips. - 7.
+Setting mode share targets for walking and bicycling and tracking them over time. - 8.
+Improving non-motorized facilities during maintenance projects.
 Transportation agencies should find ways to make facility improvements for pedestrians and bicyclists during resurfacing and other maintenance projects.

-Improving conditions and safety for bicycling and walking embodies the spirit and intent of Federal surface transportation law and policy to create an integrated, inter-modal transportation system that provides travelers with a real choice of transportation modes.
-State and local agencies are challenged to work together cooperatively with transportation providers, user groups and the public to develop plans, programs, and projects that reflect this vision.
+Improving conditions and safety for bicycling and walking embodies the spirit and intent of Federal surface transportation law and policy to create an integrated, inter-modal transportation system which provides travelers with a real choice of transportation modes.
+State and local agencies are challenged to work together cooperatively with transportation providers, user groups and the public to develop plans, programs and projects which reflect this vision.
 For more information on these policies, see the 2010 U.S. Department of Transportation "Policy Statement on Bicycle and Pedestrian Accommodation."